 Recently, the magic makers over at Disney World put a bit of a damper on the pixie dust when they said that most guests should expect to get Lightning Lane access for only two to three attractions per day with Disney Genie+.
-For a previously free service that now costs $15 per person per day, that isn’t exactly what we’d call a worthwhile tradeoff, particularly for those trying to travel on a budget.
+For a previously free service that now costs at lest $15 per person per day, that isn’t exactly what we’d call a worthwhile tradeoff, particularly for those trying to travel on a budget.

 Well, folks, we’re here to tell you that, unless you’re using Genie+ and the Lightning Lanes all willy-nilly without leveraging its quirks and loopholes, that ride average is hugely underestimated.
 And since you’re here reading this, we can only assume that you aren’t one of those people.